Jeunese/jeunese.github.io/docs/ux-writing.md

 # UX Writing Guidelines

-General guidance for UX writing include:
+General guidance for UX writing includes:

 -  Engage early with Product Design (PD).
 -  Set the strategy early in your writing.